 To write that book, I had to undergo in-depth research of his life to make sure I’m using the right facts, though I’m writing fiction.
 It doesn’t mean that though you’re writing fantasy, you can use baseless write-up.

 My next novel pending this year, “Gangster Maestro,” is from my journey to the mall when I had to ship a document to the German Embassy.
-The character is inspired from one of their employees working there.
+The character is inspired by one of their employees working there.
 It’s surprising to get a unique story from a short trip.
 How much more traveling abroad?

 One of my pending books, which I have no fixed title yet, is actually taken from personal experience when one of the children climbs up our garden.
 I scolded that kid for doing that, which later gave me a spark, a novel inspiration indeed.

-There are times when unique ideas for a novel idea comes out when you’re actually in an active state.
+There are times when unique ideas for a novel idea come out when you’re actually in an active state.
 Like when you’re sweating, your heart beats fast and your brain starts to think of endless “what-ifs” for your story.
 You can do this, too.

 Take Dan Brown’s “Da Vinci Code” as an example.
 Though he wrote fiction, the fact he wrote something that provokes people’s belief in Catholicism, the book and even the movie faced hurdles across the globe.